vibhav-gupta1989/keras2cpp/README.md

 ```

 ### Step 2:
-Dump the model to a text file
+Dump the model to a text file.
+By default, the script uses model and dumps it for mnist dataset.
+To use and dump model for the cifar-10 dataset, set in the script output to "example/dumped_cifar10.nnet" and argument for load_model to example/my_model_cifar10.keras.
 ```
 python dump_to_simple_cpp.py
 ```

 ### Step 3:
-Compile the C++ code that has the layers and the test code implementation
+Compile the C++ code that has the layers and the test code implementation.
+By default, the code uses sample and model for the mnist dataset.
+To use the sample and model for cifar-10 dataset, specify the right location to the sample file and model in example_main.cc.
 ```
 g++ example_main.cc -o output
 ```